 To be hired as a data analyst apprentice, you should be familiar with some of the most used analytics tools, including Python, Excel, SAS, MySQL, and Tableau.
 You should have strong attention to detail, be good at data visualization, and be a critical thinker.

 A business analyst researches and analyzes data related to business operations, products, and services.
-They present business trends, finances, pricing, budgeting, outlining problems, and create data-driven solutions to improve business operations and finance.
+They present business trends to company leaders and suggest data-driven solutions to improve business operations and finance.
 This is a great career in data analytics for someone with a business degree who is looking to switch to a data career later in life.

-A data scientist applies scientific methods in resolving business-related problems.
-They can work with large amounts of data using advanced analytics tools to analyze trends, data sets, and patterns.
-Data scientists are among the highest paid in this field.
+A data scientist applies scientific methods to resolve business-related problems.
+They work with large amounts of data using advanced analytics tools to analyze trends, data sets, and patterns.
+Data scientists are among the highest-paid in this field.
 They typically have more advanced statistics training than professionals in other careers in data analytics.

 A quantitative analyst uses information derived from data analytics to see financial trends and spot financial investment opportunities.
 They use math and statistics to see these trends and calculate the risks.
-Quantitative analysts are in demand in the field of stocks trading, banking, and insurances.
+Quantitative analysts are in demand in the field of stock trading, banking, and insurance.

 How to Get a Data Analytics Apprenticeship

 To get a data analytics apprenticeship, you’ll need to be able to demonstrate that you meet the requirements of the program and are highly motivated to learn.
-The apprenticeship application process can be highly competitive and if you don’t have sufficient skills, your chances of getting hired can be very slim.
+The apprenticeship application process can be competitive, and, if you don’t meet the requirements, your chances of getting hired can be very slim.